 It has been recently noted by the World Health Organization (WHO) that there were approximately 1.24 million deaths on the world’s roads in 2013.
 Traveling on the roads of the country you are living in is a critical component of an expat assignment or business trip.
-It is a good idea to investigate and understand the risks factors and take steps if possible to protect your safety.
+It is a good idea to investigate and understand the risk factors and take steps if possible to protect your safety.

-A nation’s cultures and laws can be radically different from the expat employee’s home country.
+A nation’s culture and laws can be radically different from the expat employee’s home country.
 It might be a good idea to source a professional driver and not drive at all.
 Public transit, if it exists, is another great option.
 Any driver should be properly vetted and references checked.
-Vehicle maintenance is also important and may be lacking in some third world countries.
+Vehicle maintenance is also important and may be lacking in some developing countries.

-It is a good idea to make sure that your international health insurance policy will adequately cover accidents that might occur on the road.
+It is a good idea to make sure that your international health insurance will adequately cover accidents that might occur on the road.
 A high level of service and support, especially in the event of a road incident, will be critical if medical evacuation is required.
 So, look both ways before you cross that street abroad and make sure you purchase adequate medical coverage that will cover you both locally and globally.